Understanding The Differences Between FICO® And VantageScore®

 The Credit Score You Need For A Mortgage

 All the major mortgage investors that have home loan programs take a look at your FICO® Score.
 When it comes to a mortgage, VantageScore® can be helpful in seeing where you need to improve and how you’re trending, but it’s more of a guidepost.

 Mortgage lenders and investors may have different requirements.
-The following are based on the guidelines of our friends at Quicken Loans®.
+The following are based on the guidelines of our friends at Rocket Mortgage®.

 You can get a loan through FHA with a median FICO® Score of as low as 580.
 However, it’s important to note that you’ll really have to keep minimal debt with a credit score this low.
 You’ll also be required to have a debt-to-income ratio (DTI) of no higher than 38% before the house payment is included and 45% afterward.
 If you have a median score of 620 or higher, you can have a higher DTI which could help you afford more home if you need it.

-The minimum score for USDA loans at Quicken Loans is 640, although there are no specific minimums required by the USDA.
+While the USDA sets no specific minimum qualifying score, it's often considered harder to qualify would say median score below 640.
 This loan is available to people looking to live in certain rural areas or those on the edge of suburbia who meet income restrictions.